Acetace/AltschoolExam2/README.md

-# To connect a custom domain, i registeres a the domain domainmerchants.online at namecheap
+# To connect a custom domain, i registered the domain domainmerchants.online at namecheap
 Then set DNS Records on the registrar's settings by pointing the records to my public IP
 Type: A
 Name: @ or www